 ‘Your destiny is revealed to you:’ Match Day 2020 amid COVID-19

 With rising infection rates in the United States constituting a national emergency, COVID-19 continues to affect all facets of life through institutional shutdowns, numerous lockdowns and the cancellation of many milestone events.
-Of the many event cancellations impacting the medical community, Match Day 2020 is challenging medical students and leaders alike to explore a new landscape for celebration, shedding light on the bigger picture of what it truly means to work in the medical field amid largescale pandemics.
+Of the many event cancellations impacting the medical community, Match Day 2020 challenged medical students and leaders to explore a new landscape for celebration, shedding light on the bigger picture of what it means to work in the medical profession amid largescale pandemics.

 Founded in 1952, The National Residency Matching Program aims to provide a process for matching fourth year medical students with U.S residency programs.
 In continued growth, the program reported the 2020 appointment year will be the largest on record with 12,042 active applicants competing for 11,545 fellowship positions offered in 4,946 programs.

-“Match Day represents a remarkable day in the culmination of the medical journey,” William Levine, MD, Frank E. Stinchfield professor and chairman in the Department of Orthopedic Surgery at New York Presbyterian and Columbia University Irving Medical Center, said to Healio while reflecting back on his own Match Day.
+“Match Day represents a remarkable day in the culmination of the medical journey,” William Levine, MD, Frank E. Stinchfield professor and chair in the department of orthopedic surgery at New York Presbyterian and Columbia University Irving Medical Center, said to Healio while reflecting back on his own Match Day.
 “The people outside of medicine don't understand a lot about what happens in medicine, but they certainly don't understand the importance of Match Day.
 You don’t know where you’re going to actually be spending the next 5 or 6 years of your life in most situations until you open that envelope and you’ve been working so hard to achieve that goal. ...
-To some extent your destiny is revealed to you.”
+To some extent, your destiny is revealed to you.”

 While a huge accomplishment for the students, this day is highly anticipated in representing an ultimate celebration of efforts for mentors as well.